 The facilitator meets separately with the manager to review the information gathered in the session.
 The manager formulates quality responses to the information presented.

 The facilitator, manager and team meet and the manager presents responses to the information provided by going through each of the questions, one by one, and offering comments and reactions.
 The team is welcome to ask for clarification or provide additional information not previously expressed.

 There can be an optional follow-up meeting six months after the initial meetings where the team is asked additional questions such as:

-The investment in having a process whereby the new manager and team share information, exchange ideas, dispel rumors, and candidly discuss manager issues in the workplace and can help build relationships and ease all through the first weeks as a team adjusts to a new manager.
+Having a systematic process that enables the new manager and team to share information, exchange ideas, dispel rumors, and candidly discuss management issues in the workplace can help build relationships and ease the process for everyone as a team adjusts to a new manager.

 |About Deb Dwyer|

 Deborah Dwyer is the founder and president of HSD Metrics.
 With over 30 years of combined experience in human resource management and survey research, Deborah’s extensive knowledge reaches beyond organizational research to include significant expertise in work climate improvement, retention, hiring and selection, employee orientation, performance management systems, recognition programs, and career development systems.